New Mexico chile: Roasting season

+The chile roasting season in New Mexico lasts until the first freeze of the year, which usually occurs in late October.
+Sacks of green chile often contain many red chiles as it gets later in the season.
+This mixed chile is called autumn roast, or chile pintado in Spanish, and is a local favorite for many people.

 Cultivars and landraces

 Though most New Mexico type peppers are long pod-type peppers, that ripen from green to red, the multitude of New Mexico type cultivars have a slight variance in taste, and widely varying appearances and heat levels.
 Some varieties may turn yellow, orange, or brown.

 The most common New Mexico chile plants are the 'New Mexico 6-4', 'Big Jim', 'Sandia', 'No. 6', and 'No. 9' cultivars.
 The improved 'Heritage 6-4', 'Heritage Big Jim', and 'Sandia Select' cultivars provide a better yield and uniformity.
 Peppers like the 'Chimayó', 'Velarde', 'Jemez', 'Escondida', 'Alcalde', 'San Felipe', 'Española', and several others, represent what is known as New Mexico's unique landrace chile, which provide their own unique tastes and usually command a higher price.

-In popular culture

-According to Taos academic and writer Larry Torres, green chile is referenced in an old New Mexico poem: "Roses are red.
-Chile is green.
-Our love will never vanish, just like tortillas and beans."